What is Valley Interfaith Promise (VIP)?

 All the VIP families reside at one Host Congregation for the week.
 The families are at the Host Congregation facility from 5:30pm until 7:00am, when families move to the VIP Day Center.
 Families are transported to the next Host facility on Sunday afternoon of each week.
 See Congregation page for the list of churches involved.
 There are eleven (11) host locations.

 Volunteers are the lifeblood of Valley Interfaith Promise.
 Volunteers provide a variety of services, including cooking and serving meals, playing with children or helping with homework, and staying overnight with guests.
 Volunteers interact with the guests, treat them with respect, and respond with compassion.

 Since this is done in the familiarity of the Host Congregation facility, it provides a great, safe opportunity for volunteers with children to participate.
 Volunteer opportunities are also available at the Day Center.

 VIP DAY CENTER

 Each day the guests are brought to our Day Center.
 It provides a safe, welcoming place for our guests from 7:00 a.m. – 5:00 p.m to explore employment, housing, and other opportunities.

 During the day, guests will look for or go to work, and some may be attending courses to gain or enhance employment skills.
 The children will attend either their school, a childcare facility, or summer programs.
 The Day Center has a shower and laundry facility, so churches without these facilities can still participate in hosting the families.

-Valley Interfaith Promise will transport guests from the Host Congregation to the Day Center and back.
-VIP owns a 15-passenger minibus (no CDL needed).
+Valley Interfaith Promise transports guests from the Host Congregation to the Day Center and back using a 15-passenger minibus.
 VIP may also provide transportation to employment interviews, housing searches, medical/dental appointments, and social service agencies.
 No CDL is needed to volunteer with transportation services.

 Since VIP is self-supporting, it is very critical to open and maintain avenues of funding.